adaptingadapting/Holberton-SpeedrunAllChecksPercent/vi/README.md

 task 1 is about insterting, you enter inster mode by pressing i

 task 2 is about cutting, i think (know) its dont with the command dd

+tasl 3 is bout pasting, done with the p command